-(Such a great review from www.metal-world.info in Bulgaria that we had to translate it into English!)
+(Such great reviews from www.metal-world.info in Bulgaria that we had to translate them into English!)

 Haven’t heard of Henry Metal yet?
 Well, you have definitely missed out a lot!
 And no, I don’t mean “heavy metal” - go and read that again.
 This is HENRY Metal, an old-school metal act from Chicago that is currently creating its own unique genre of music.
 He will blow your mind and whole existence away, making you dwell on life and laugh hysterically while headbanging to some seriously heavy classical metal.
 It is now time to immerse yourself in a moment of enlightenment.

 Everything about Henry Metal and his music is yet rather clouded with mystery since you can’t find out much about him anywhere except on his website, but when you give his singles a listen, everything starts to reveal and speak for itself.

 There is as much self-irony and comedy as there are catchy melodies and expressive guitar soloing in all of the singles and “Wrist is Pissed” is probably the most serious and old-school one.
 You can hear some definite influences from the 80s’ and 90s’ music, as well as a sweet reminiscent feeling embedded in the sound.
 Moreover, as Henry Metal has said himself in past interviews, “If the solo melts the face, you know the tune is ace”.
 The motto seems to be applying itself perfectly here because if “Wrist is Pissed”’s guitar attack doesn’t melt your face, I don’t know what will.

 “Henry’s Saga” is another intriguing musical tale that conveys an even more nostalgic emotion in its beginning but later once more evolves into a high-speed riff race.
 After this, everything turns back to the intense and powerful vocals - a wonderful addition to the sorrowful melody, which surely will touch your heart.